\n\n

 – Any signs of constipation, which is strongly associated with bedwetting

-These aren’t scare tactics — they’re legitimate clinical flags that change the urgency of the picture.
-See When Is Bedwetting a Problem?
-Signs It’s Time to Talk to a Doctor for a full breakdown of which symptoms matter most.
+These aren’t scare tactics — they are legitimate clinical flags that can change the urgency of the situation.
+For more details, see [When Is Bedwetting a Problem?
+Signs It’s Time to Talk to a Doctor](https://www.sleepsecurenights.com/when-is-bedwetting-a-problem-signs-it-s-time-to-talk-to-a-doctor/).

 Vague reassurance isn’t a plan.
 If the GP says “let’s just wait a bit longer,” ask directly: